- Nov 2

-Substance abuse can have a significant negative impact on your life.
+Substance use can have a significant negative impact on your life.
 While older adults are the least likely to ask for help, it can be a difficult step for anyone struggling with addiction.

 Acknowledging the Problem

-As cliche as it might sound, recognizing the problem is the first part of how to ask for help when you’re a drug addict.
+As cliche as it might sound, recognizing the problem is the first part of how to ask for help for substance or alcohol use disorder.
 You may have been hiding and lying about your addiction for so long that even you struggle to acknowledge its severity.

 It Takes Courage to Ask for Help